How Often Should You Water a Calla Lily (A Complete Guide)

 • Brown tips on leaves: If the tips of your Calla Lily leaves turn brown and crispy, it may be a sign that the plant is not getting enough water.

 • Yellowing leaves: Another common symptom of underwatering is the yellowing or browning of the leaves.
-This happens because the plant cannot get enough nutrients from the soil without enough water.
+This happens because the plant cannot get enough nutrients from the potting soil without enough water.

 • Stunted growth: When a Calla Lily is not receiving enough water, it may stop growing altogether or grow slower than usual.